 Can it leave marks or scars?

-treatment depends entirely on the area to be cleared it's size, location and
+The length of treatment depends entirely on the area to be cleared it's size, location and density of growth.

 Is there any chance of re-growth?

 In same cases, more treatments to each follicle may be necessary to achieve PERMANENCY.
 The coarser the hair, the deeper the hair.
 Re-growth hair (depending on the coarseness) is thinner and more fragile with each treatment.

 Not any more.
 Specialization and development of new equipment has brought the cost of this one-time "luxury" down to almost anyone's means.
 Weighed against the future hours you will not be spending removing hair temporarily, Electrolysis is perhaps the least expensive cosmetic service you will ever employ......particularly in view of it's permanent improvement.